kyverno/website/content/en/docs/Writing policies/mutate.md

               foo: bar
 ```

 By default, the above policy will not be applied when it is installed.
 This behavior can be configured via `mutateExistingOnPolicyUpdate` attribute.
-If you set `mutateExistingOnPolicyUpdate` to `true`, Kyverno will mutate the existing secret on policy CREATION and UPDATE.
+If you set `mutateExistingOnPolicyUpdate` to `true`, Kyverno will mutate the existing secret on policy CREATE and UPDATE AdmissionReview events.

 ```yaml
 apiVersion: kyverno.io/v1